 Our Chapter The Tennessee Chapter

 The Tennessee Chapter of the American Planning Association helps carry out the mission of the APA for planning professionals who live and work in the Volunteer State.
-Officially founded in 1979, hundreds of members from the peaks of Mountain City to the river bluffs of Memphis work together to advance the planning profession in our state.
+Officially founded in 1979, hundreds of members from the peaks near Mountain City to the river bluffs of Memphis work together to advance the planning profession in our state.

-The Executive Board
+TAPA Executive Board